MaRuF2131/rapidforce/README.md

 Develop command-line tools for maintenance

-text

 This README highlights:

-1. Your framework-free, from-scratch approach
+Your framework-free, from-scratch approach

-2. Deep technical understanding
+Deep technical understanding

-3. Problem-solving skills
+Problem-solving skills

-4. Learning progression
+Learning progression

-5. Attention to security and performance
+Attention to security and performance

 It presents your work as a serious engineering effort rather than just a collection of scripts, showcasing your skills effectively to technical readers.